MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 # Vespucci Property Editor

 The property editor screen is the central place for changing object attributes and relation memberships.
-To exit and save your changes tap the back icon in the upper left hand corner, pressing the device back button will give you the option of exiting without saving.
+To exit and save your changes tap the check mark icon in the upper left hand corner, pressing the device back button will give you the option of exiting without saving.
 Tags with empty value fields will not be saved.

 Most of the fields use context sensitive auto complete provided by the active presets.
 Clicking twice (with a short pause) will re-display the auto complete menu.